 Impro and Science — a Teaser

-The text below is a teaser section from a larger text titled “Improvisation and the Scientific Method” by Gael Doorneweerd-Perry and myself that will appear later this year in a book containing essays from members of The SIN network.
+The text below is a teaser section from a larger text titled “Improvisation and the Scientific Method” by Gael Doorneweerd-Perry and myself that has appeared in the book Essays on Improv (2022) by members of The SIN network.

 You can find another teaser of the chapter, on entropy, on Gael’s blog.

 Both Gael and I have a scientific background—Gael as a geologist and myself as a computational linguist—and we love improv.

 Reproducibility in improvised theatre